Yamaha MK-100

 they only combine some preset envelopes with preset waveforms.
 Unfortunately

-this could certainly be upgraded if necessary.
-There is also a sequencer
+could certainly be upgraded if necessary.

 main features: